Bashir-Kalyesubula/Bashir-Kalyesubula/README.md

 - 👋 Hi, I’m @Bashir-Kalyesubula
-- 👀 I’m interested in ...Chemistry and Datascience
+- 👀 A Chemistist,PT-Trainer, self-taught Software developer and DataAnalyst
-- 🌱 I’m currently learning about several programming packages for chemistry studies
+- 🌱 I’m currently learning about several programming packages for chemistry-software studies
-- 💞️ I’m looking to collaborate on any computational chemistry
+- 💞️ I’m looking to collaborate on any educational Software developments
 - 📫 How to reach me ...email :bashirkalyesubula2@gmail.com

 <!---